mgoo/WarMages/README.md

    it and create your merge request
 1. Go to the issues board and drag your ticket over the Code Review list

+If don't you want anyone to merge your merge request at the moment, add `WIP` to the start of the merge request title.

+You don't need to set any labels on the merge request, because there are already labels on the issue.

 ### How To Do Code Review

 1. Find a ticket under the Code Review list in the issues board
 1. Open the merge request for this issue
+1. Assign the merge request to yourself, so other people know that you are reviewing it
 1. Have a look at the changes (there's a `Changes` button halfway down the page) Look for any:
     - Code styling issues
     - Anything that looks wrong
+    - Better solutions to what was written
 1. Ensure that all that the required tasks on the issue are done
 1. Fetch and check out the branch, run the app, and make sure that everything works as intended.
 Try to break things to be a thorough tester!